Plagiarism and Academic Integrity Policy

 - Sabotaging another student's work through actions designed to prevent the student from successfully completing an assignment.

-- Willful violation of a canon of the ethical code of the profession (APA, AAMFT, ACA, NASP, etc.) for which a graduate student is preparing.
+- Willful violation of a canon of the ethical code of the profession (AAMFT, ACA, APA, ASCA, NASP, etc.) for which a graduate student is preparing.

 The normal sanction for all severe level offenses and a repeat infraction at high level offenses is permanent expulsion from the University.
 Notation of expulsion will be placed on a student's transcript and remain permanently.